 You can see dolphins, turtles, all sorts of fish like snappers, jacks, trumpet fish, pufferfish, parrotfish and more.
 Other animals to see are manta/eagle rays and white tip reef sharks.

-You can read about our Cano Island snorkeling trip, we left from Uvita and went with Bahia Aventuras.
+You can read about our Caño Island snorkeling trip.
 Definitely a must do!